-Scott Huff is entering his 11th year on the Boise State coaching staff, his first as co-Offensive Coordinator and sixth working with the Broncos’ offensive line.
+Scott Huff is entering his 12th year on the Boise State coaching staff, his second as co-offensive coordinator and seventh working with the Broncos' offensive line.
 A 2002 graduate of Boise State and a former all-league center, Huff returned to coach the position he played for the Broncos in 2014 under head coach Bryan Harsin.